The steamboats «Blümlisalp» und «Lötschberg»

 The two nostalgic paddle steamers from the Belle Epoque are the pride and joy of our fleet on Lakes Thun and Brienz.

-The steamboat Blümlisalp on Lake Thun (built in 1906) has had an eventful history.
-After several years of disuse, the ship was extensively renovated and put back into service in 1998, thanks to a nationwide fundraising campaign.
+The steamboat «Blümlisalp» on Lake Thun (built in 1906) has had an eventful history.
+After two decades of decommissioning, the ship was completely refurbished between 1990-1992 thanks to a nationwide fundraising campaign by the cooperative «Vaporama».
+On 22 May 1992, the steamboat «Blümlisalp» was able to set sail on its second maiden voyage.

 The steamboat «Spiez»